ns-3 and 5G-LENA Extensions to Support Dual-Polarized MIMO: Abstract

 \section{Abstract}

 MIMO spatial multiplexing is an essential feature to increase the communication data rates in current and future cellular systems.
-Currently, the ns-3 {lte} module leverages an abstraction model for 2x2 MIMO with spatial multiplexing of 2 streams; while {mmWave} and {nr} modules were lacking the spatial multiplexing option until this work, since the ns-3 models were not supporting the usage of multiple antennas for spatial multiplexing and an abstraction model such as the one used in the {lte} module is not suitable for the mmWave frequencies.
-In this paper, we propose, implement and evaluate a 2-stream MIMO spatial multiplexing models for ns-3 and the {nr} module.
-The proposed extension for the ns-3 supports multiple antennas for MIMO spatial multiplexing and can be used by any ns-3 module that is compatible with the ns-3 antenna array based models, such as {nr} and {mmwave} modules.
-We leverage this ns-3 extension to model 2-stream MIMO by exploiting dual-polarized antennas and their orthogonality under line-of-sight conditions, as it happens at high frequency bands, to send the two data streams.
+Currently, the ns-3 {lte} module leverages an abstraction model for 2x2 MIMO with spatial multiplexing of two streams; while {mmwave} and {nr} modules were lacking the spatial multiplexing option until this work, since the ns-3 models were not supporting the usage of multiple antennas for spatial multiplexing and an abstraction model such as the one used in the {lte} module is not suitable for the mmWave frequencies.
+In this paper, we propose, implement and evaluate models for ns-3 and the {nr} module to enable Dual-Polarized MIMO (DP-MIMO).
+The proposed extension for the ns-3 supports multiple antennas for DP-MIMO with spatial multiplexing of two streams and can be used by any ns-3 module that is compatible with the ns-3 antenna array-based models, such as {nr} and {mmwave} modules.
+We leverage this ns-3 extension to model DP-MIMO by exploiting dual-polarized antennas and their orthogonality under line-of-sight conditions, as it happens at high-frequency bands, to send the two data streams.
 The proposed model does not rely on abstraction, as the MIMO model in the ns-3 {lte} module, and can thus model more realistically the propagation differences of the two streams, correlation, inter-stream interference, and allows design and evaluation of the rank adaptation algorithms.
 Additionally, we propose and evaluate an adaptive rank adaptation scheme and compare it with a fixed scheme.
-The developed MIMO spatial multiplexing models for the ns-3 simulator and the {nr} module are openly available.
+The developed DP-MIMO spatial multiplexing models for the ns-3 simulator and the {nr} module are openly available.